ncobase/ncore/ext/README.md

-# Extension System
+# NCore Extension System

-> A flexible and robust extension system that provides dynamic loading, lifecycle management, and inter-module
+> A flexible and robust extension that provides dynamic loading, lifecycle management, and inter-module
 > communication capabilities.

 ## Overview